Skip to main content

 • Enhanced Employee Benefits Packages: There's a growing trend in global EOR services going beyond standard healthcare coverage to offer a full spread of enterprise-level medical and health benefits, stock options, and even one-time benefits like moving bonuses.
 This trend demonstrates an understanding of the importance of attracting and retaining top talent globally.

-• AI-Backed Knowledge Bases: Some global EOR services (including Deel) are beginning to offer legally vetted knowledge bases or information wikis that use artificial intelligence to surface answers to common questions quickly.
+• AI-Backed Knowledge Bases: Some global EOR services (including Deel EOR) are beginning to offer legally vetted knowledge bases or information wikis that use artificial intelligence to surface answers to common questions quickly.
 This helps customers source details on hiring within a specific country fast, without relying on human-run support systems.

 What is an Employer of Record Service?